Franz Brentano (1838-1917)

 Implementing the first idea involved Brentano in addressing thorny questions of methodology and classification: What is the proper method for studying mental phenomena?
 How do mental phenomena differ from non-mental phenomena?
 Is consciousness a characteristic of the mental?
 How does consciousness of outer objects differ from what Brentano calls “inner consciousness”?
 How can we classify mental phenomena?
 The first two books of the Psychology from an Empirical Standpoint provide ample answers to these questions.

 During his years in Vienna (1874-1895), Brentano’s interest shifted more and more towards his second programmatic idea.
 In this context, Brentano found it necessary to distinguish more sharply between a “descriptive” and a “genetic” psychology.
 With this distinction in hand, he tried to show what psychology might contribute to various parts of philosophy.
 While philosophy may be autonomous from genetic psychology, it builds on the resources of descriptive psychology.
-How this shift towards descriptive psychology gradually took hold of Brentano’s thinking can be seen from the titles of his Vienna lectures: “Psychology” (1874-1880), “Selected questions of psychology and aesthetics” (1883-86), “Descriptive psychology” and “Psychognosy” (both published in 1887-1891).
+How this shift towards descriptive psychology gradually took hold of Brentano’s thinking can be seen from the titles of his Vienna lectures: “Psychology” (1874-1880), “Selected questions of psychology and aesthetics” (1883-86), “Descriptive psychology” and “Psychognosy” (1887-1891).

 It was only in later years that Brentano returned to questions of genetic psychology.
 Texts from the last decade of his life were published posthumously in a volume entitled On Sensory and Noetic Consciousness.
 Psychology from an Empirical Standpoint III (1928, English translation 1981).
 The subtitle is misleading because this volume is not a continuation of Brentano’s earlier book.
 How Brentano planned to continue his Psychology has been succinctly described in Rollinger (2012).